royaltm/node-murmurhash-native/README.md

 --------

 The native murmurHash functions run asynchronously if the last argument is a callback.
-There is however a promisify wrapper available:
+There is however a promisify wrapper:

 ```js
 var mm = require('murmurhash-native/promisify')();